xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1273)

-Makesure doesn't have such issue because it uses own directive for a goal description, which doesn't interfere with regular comments:
+Makesure doesn't have such issue because it uses a special directive `@doc` for a goal description, which doesn't interfere with regular comments:

 ```shell
 # some regular comment